-The PNE has all of Playland‘s usual midway and various amusement rides, including its two major roller coasters.
-What’s more though is all the live entertainment, tantalizing food stalls and the excitement of a carnival.
+The PNE has all of Playland‘s usual midway and various amusement rides.
+What’s more though are all the tantalizing food stalls, the live entertainment and the excitement of a carnival.

 If you’ve never been to the Pacific National Exhibition, or you haven’t been for many years, you should go!
-It’s a Vancouver tradition and you’ll have a great time!
+It’s a Vancouver tradition.
+You’ll have a great time!

 Ways to Save at the PNE